 Reviewed by: Professional Visa Consultants team of BTW Visas (South Korea Visa Experts)

-Planning your dream trip to South Korea in 2025 or 2026?
+Planning your dream trip to South Korea in 2026?
 Whether you're drawn to Seoul's vibrant K-pop culture, Busan's stunning beaches, or Jeju Island's natural beauty, understanding the visa requirements is your first step toward an unforgettable Korean adventure.
 This comprehensive guide provides everything Indian travelers need to know about obtaining a South Korea visa, with the latest updates, fees, and expert tips to ensure a smooth application process.

 Yes, Indian passport holders must obtain a visa before traveling to South Korea.
 Unlike citizens from 22 countries who enjoy temporary visa exemptions until December 31, 2025, Indian nationals are required to secure appropriate visa approval through the Korean embassy or authorized visa application centers before departure.
 There is no visa-on-arrival facility for Indians, and the Korean Electronic Travel Authorization (K-ETA) system does not currently apply to Indian citizens for visa-free entry.